A1996KASH/mean-stack-template-latest/README.md

 ```bash
 npm run start-dev
 ```
-### This Command will run the application in development mode and will connect to MongoDb URL defined in .env files as MONGO_TEST.
+### This Command will run the application in development mode.

 ## Running as a Production server
 ``` bash
 npm start
 ```
-### This Command will run the application in Production mode and will connect to MongoDb URL defined in .env files as MONGO_URI.
+### This Command will run the application in Production mode.
 ## Contributing
 Pull requests are welcome.
 For major changes, please open an issue first to discuss what you would like to change.